I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 NOT because our pruners are sharp.

+NOR should we prune to manage or control the size and shape of plant beyond its own natural habit.
+If you want a small tree or shrub, plant one.
 Don't think you can prune a tree to keep it small when it wants to grow tall and wide...
-Know what you are planting.
+Know before you plant.

-Pruning must be specific to the plant and its needs -
+Prune specifically for that plant and its needs -

 Pruning can balance the growth of your tree or shrub